 Aaron Tacke - banjo, vocals

-Tacke first learned to play clawhammer style banjo, but he was inspired to learn three-finger style after hearing Kyle Creed and the Blue Ridge Square Dance.
+Tacke first learned to play clawhammer style banjo while living in his hometown of Fargo, North Dakota.
+He was later inspired to learn three-finger style after hearing Kyle Creed and the Blue Ridge Square Dance.
 He has quickly become a much desired player for his driving three-finger sound.
 Tacke has played concerts/dances and taught banjo workshops at the Berkeley Old-Time Music Gathering, Rocky Mountain Old-Time Music Festival, Minnesota Bluegrass and Old-Time Music Association festivals, and more.
-When not playing old-time, Tacke likes to play and sing country songs in the Minneapolis-based Hello Heartache, and build guitars and banjos at the Red River Banjo Co.
+When not playing old-time, Tacke likes to repair guitars at Hoffman Guitars and build banjos at the Red River Banjo Co.

 Rina Rossi- guitar, vocals, square dance calling